mohammadul/glstereo/README.md

 ## Build

-To build the whole project, either Code::Blocks is required.
+To build the whole project, either Code::Blocks or Make is required.

 ## Author